Graduate Spotlight: Physics degree leads Howland to career at prestigious Fermilab

 In summer 2023, Howland was accepted into a Research Experience for Undergraduates (REU) at the University of Alabama-Huntsville and her project was partly sponsored by the National Science Foundation (NSF) and the NASA SHIELD DRIVE Center.
 During this internship, she studied solar shock waves in the interstellar medium which included solving complex mathematical equations.
 Howland had the opportunity to interact with leading scientists in heliophysics and NASA scientists, learning how to effectively communicate and present research to both experts in the field and people with little knowledge of the topic.

-“I started this internship feeling very out of my league as I thought I didn't know enough physics to succeed,” shares Howland, who is part of Lipscomb’s Honors College.
+“I started this internship feeling very out of my league as I thought I didn't know enough physics to succeed,” shared Howland, who is part of Lipscomb’s Honors College.
 “I left the internship realizing that even experts don't have all the answers, and that it is really dedication and hard work that leads to success not necessarily knowledge.”

-“The physics department is very small and I have found that the physics club brings us together as a community and provides a space where the physics majors can share struggles and successes associated with physics,” she says.
+“The physics department is very small and I have found that the physics club brings us together as a community and provides a space where the physics majors can share struggles and successes associated with physics,” she said.

 Being part of a smaller department also provided Howland an opportunity to get to know professors in the department.
-“All of the physics professors have hugely impacted my success in one way or another,” she says.
+“All of the physics professors have hugely impacted my success in one way or another,” she said.

 Department Chair Randy Bybee inspired Howland to “eagerly pursue” mathematically challenging physics problems.
-She says, “His excitement about integrating calculus into his physics lectures is what ultimately led to my success during my internship at UAH and NASA.”
+She said, “His excitement about integrating calculus into his physics lectures is what ultimately led to my success during my internship at UAH and NASA.”

 She credits Bradshaw with encouraging her to challenge herself to get out of her comfort zone, including traveling to Alabama to present research at the Conference for Undergraduate Women in Physics (CUWiP).
 At the weeklong conference, she was assigned a roommate whom she did not know.
 That individual now works at Fermilab and alerted Howland to the job opportunity there.

-“And, I can always rely on Dr. Watson to uplift me when I'm feeling discouraged,” she admits.
+“And, I can always rely on Dr. Watson to uplift me when I'm feeling discouraged,” she said.
 “He helped me find courage when I presented a research poster in San Francisco at the American Geophysical Union (AGU) Fall Meeting which is the biggest science conference held in the United States.”

-“This experience has completely shifted my perspective on life and specifically success,” shares Howland.
+“This experience completely shifted my perspective on life and specifically success,” shared Howland.
 “Talking with the women in the prison has shown me how my success is highly correlated to my fortune of being born into a family that has the resources to help me grow.
 Many people are not as lucky and are born into, what seems like, an inevitable trajectory to failure.
 I am so thankful to Lipscomb for attempting to shift this trajectory from failure to success by offering higher education in prisons.”

 “The accelerator complex is their most powerful particle accelerator and just one part of it consists of a loop two miles in circumference.
-Essentially an accelerator is a massive and highly complex science machine and so the role of an accelerator operator acts as sort of a combination of a technician, an engineer and a physicist,” she explains.
+Essentially an accelerator is a massive and highly complex science machine and so the role of an accelerator operator acts as sort of a combination of a technician, an engineer and a physicist,” she explained.
 “I am incredibly grateful to be offered this position and it has shown me how much hard work can really pay off.
 I am so excited to start this role because it allows me to apply what I have learned in physics to solve a wide variety of problems related to such an important machine in the field of physics.”